 The vagus nerve is akin to the braking system of an automobile.
-It helps our body get back to a state of rest and relax.
+It helps our body get back to a state of rest and relaxation.
 However, during stressful times, our body’s natural homeostasis gets quickly overloaded – particularly now, during this ongoing COVID-19 pandemic.
-Coronavirus has disrupted our safe and predictable world that we knew.
+The Coronavirus has disrupted the safe and predictable world that we knew.

 Without a doubt, we are all in a state of high alert.
 What will happen?
 How to protect my family?
 What about my job?
 Will food and necessities be available?
 Our minds and bodies are a cesspool of confusion and fear.